-22. PRESS and MEDIA RELATIONS
+22. RELATIONS WITH THE PRESS/MEDIA

-a Requests from the press or other media for an oral or written comment or statement from the Council, its councillors or staff shall be handled in accordance with the Council's policy in respect of dealing with the press and/or other media.
+Requests from the press or other media for an oral or written comment or statement from the Council, its councillors or staff shall be handled in accordance with the Council's policy in respect of dealing with the press and/or other media.

-23. EXECUTION OF LEGAL MATTERS
+23. EXECUTION AND SEALING OF LEGAL DEEDS